FAQ

 15. Where do we surf?
 Do we get to surf a variety of beaches?

-Within 15-25 minutes of San Juan del Sur, are 4-5 distinct breaks.
-The breaks are all within 5-7 miles of San Juan but we drive slowly over the dirt roads to respect the local community and to give you a chance to enjoy the beautiful landscape.
-For beginners and intermediate surfers, there are 3 distinct and ideal breaks with sloping rolling waves over a soft sand bottom.
-For more experienced surfers, the close-by breaks are mainly beach breaks with some EPIC ones including a surfable Newport-style left wedge, a super bowly and amazingly fun empty beach, and two points that work when the conditions are right.
-Within 1-1.5 hours from San Juan we have access to 5+ breaks along the Tola coast, heavier barreling beach breaks and long perfect reefs.
-Where we surf when you are here will depend on size, swell direction, tides and your personal preference and experience level.
+Within 10–20 minutes of San Juan del Sur, there are 4–5 distinct surf breaks.
+Although these spots are only a few miles from town, we drive slowly on the dirt roads to respect the local community and give you time to enjoy the scenery.
+For beginners and intermediate surfers, there are three excellent breaks with gentle, rolling waves over a soft sand bottom, perfect for learning and progressing safely.
+For advanced surfers, the nearby breaks include more powerful beach breaks and epic conditions like a Newport-style left wedge, a bowly empty beach, and two points that fire when the tides and swell align.

 16. Will there be time for other activities besides surfing?

-While surfing is the main focus, we do make available optional activities including a first-day visit to the colonial city of Granada, zip-lining through the clouds, horseback riding on pristine beaches, spa treatments such as Thai massage and body scrubs, yoga classes through Zen Yoga studio, pool-side lounging at Pelican Eyes, volunteer work, engaging in the local community, and more!
-You can discuss these non-inclusive options with our Concierge Coordinator when you arrive.
+While surfing is the main focus, we do make available optional activities including a first-day visit to the colonial city of Granada, zip-lining through the clouds, horseback riding on pristine beaches, spa treatments such as massage and body scrubs, additional yoga classes through Zen Yoga studio, pool-side lounging, volunteer work, engaging in the local community, and more!
+You can discuss these options with our Retreat Concierge when you arrive.
 She will gladly schedule any additional activities that interest you.

 17. How are the waves and what are the best months to visit?

-The waves in Southern Nicaragua are amazing because of the 24/7 “offshore” winds we have here exclusively in our area!
+The waves in Southern Nicaragua are amazing because of the 24/7 “offshore” winds we have over 300+ days per year here exclusively in our area!
 At Chica Brava, we are located with access to a variety of waves for every skill level.
-Anytime of year, except during the peak of rainy season in October, is a great time to visit.
+The best months for our area are March – December (except during the peak of rainy season in October when we close for the month).

-For beginners and intermediates, all year-round offers good surfing.
-Even when the waves are bigger, we are able to stay south where the coast is shielded and get you riding the “green” part of the wave in smaller waist-high conditions.
-For more experienced surfers, we recommend planning trips to Central America during the months of March – November and stick with the spots that can pick up the bigger swell.
+For beginners, all season offers good surfing.
+Even if the waves get bigger, we are able to stay south where the coast is shielded and get you riding the “green” part of the wave in smaller waist-high conditions.
+For intermediate and more experienced surfers, we can stick with the spots that can pick up the bigger swell.

 Like most of Central America, Nicaragua is a “south swell spot”, meaning we rely on swells generated by winter storms in the southern hemisphere (March-Nov) to send good waves our way.
 Both in terms of weather and waves, these are our key months for more consistent waves.
 Wave heights from March-November generally range from 4-7ft (chest to head high+) and from December-February they are considerably smaller and stay around 2-4ft (waist to chest).
 Note: The water gets colder and the winds get very strong during January, February, and sometimes early March.